weaviate/weaviate-graphql-prototype/docs/schema_definitions.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-define the amount of values to skip.
+define the amount of values to skip

 </td>
 </tr>